Marketers can use qualitative app analytics to investigate the real reasons for falling conversion rates

 "Mobile to overtake fixed Internet access by 2014" was the huge headline summarising the bold prediction from 2008 by Mary Meeker, an analyst at Kleiner Perkins Caufield Byers who reviews technology trends annually in May.
-Today, we're long past this tipping point, but we're still seeing rapid uptake of smartphones which we show in this article by answering 7 questions about consumer smartphone adoption and usage.
+Eric Schmidt of Google exhorted businesses to take a 'Mobile First' approach to designing web experiences.

 The mobile statistics that the team at Smart Insights curate in the regular updates to this article are grouped under these headings for key questions marketers need to answer about mobile to help them compete:

 Adobe have released new research comparing mobile engagement in different countries and across different sectors.
 We thought it could be useful for benchmarking your use of smartphone and tablet on your site and the engagement you're getting.